Raj2001-cel/Ex-Memer/README.md

 # Dad-Jokes-Chrome-Extension
-You click on this google chrome extension to get a random Joke every time 😂
+You click on this google chrome extension to get a random Meme every time 😂

 ## Screenshots